-The El Malpais National Conservation Area was established in 1987 and is managed by the Bureau of Land Management.
-The adjoining El Malpais National Monument was also established at the same time and is managed by the National Park Service.
-The 231,230 acre NCA includes two wilderness areas — West Malpais and Cebolla — covering almost 100,000 acres.
+The El Malpais National Conservation Area (NCA) was established in 1987 and is managed by the Bureau of Land Management.
+The adjoining El Malpais National Monument (Monument) was also established at the same time and is managed by the National Park Service.
+The 231,230 acre NCA includes two BLM-managed wilderness areas — West Malpais and Cebolla — covering almost 100,000 acres.

 El Malpais translates to "the badlands" in Spanish and is pronounced Mal-(rhymes with wall)-pie-ees.
 El Malpais NCA was established to protect nationally significant geological, archaeological, ecological, cultural, scenic, scientific, and wilderness resources surrounding the Grants Lava Flows.

 In addition to the two wilderness areas, the NCA includes dramatic sandstone cliffs, canyons, the La Ventana Natural Arch, the Chain of Craters Back Country Byway, and the Narrows Picnic Area.
 There are many opportunities for photography, hiking, camping, and wildlife viewing within this unique NCA.